cmgdragon/dragon-lightbox/README.md

 |  For the `attributes`, the plugin will take any HTML attribute for all resources and copy them to the corresponding lightbox resource.
 It will also copy all `data-{attribute}` without the `data-`, so if you want to add, for instance, an "alt" attribute to an anchor element, use `data-alt`.
 If you want to add an "alt" to an image, simply keep its conventional `alt` |

 ## API
-A `dragonLightBox` object is exposed to the window object, with a propertiy and two methods:
+A `dragonLightBox` object is exposed to the window object, with a property and two methods:

 | Property  |  Description |
 | ------------ | ------------ |